Data-With-Sal/wealth-analytics-sql-project/README.md

 You work on a wealth management site and want to understand:

 - Which pages users click on the most
-- What types of content (videos, blogs, guides) get the most engagement
+- What types of content (videos, articles, ebooks) get the most engagement
 - How many users click on each type of content

 ---